 Hair Care and Styling Products

 Despite searching high and low, I have yet to find a convenient alternative to the readily available hair products my partner depends on.
 The best I have been able to find is Natural Hair Sculpting Wax from the Go Eco Store.
-As of 2018, this is no longer available, but I would try Jo Jo Hair Wax from Lush, that is sold in a reusable and recyclable metal container.
+As of 2021, this is no longer available, but I would try Rugged Nature’s Hair Clay*, that is sold in a reusable and recyclable metal container.

 As for hairsprays and other such holding products, I think DIYs might be the most realistic, plastic-free alternative.

 Since discovering their existence I have exclusively used bamboo toothbrushes.
-It took a couple brushes to get used to the sensation of using a wooden toothbrush but really it is no different to using a regular toothbrush.
+It took a couple of brushes to get used to the sensation of using a wooden toothbrush.
+However, once you do it really is no different to using a regular toothbrush.
 The key feature is that once exhausted the brush is fully biodegradable (although in our house they tend to get used for kindling).
-I get mine from Save Some Green.
-As of 2018, this is no longer available but as an alternative, you could try Humble Brush*.
+I use a Humble Brush*.

 If wooden toothbrushes really aren’t your thing you could try Preserve Toothbrushes*; a plastic toothbrush that is made from yoghurt cups.
 You aren’t removing the plastic from your bathroom but you are minimising the damage caused by that plastic.
 Although annoyingly they are packaged in plastic.

 Of all the changes I have made in my bathroom habits, changing my toothpaste was the biggie for me.
-Whilst I can experiment with deodorants and shampoos, safe in the knowledge that the worst case scenario is I pong a bit – sensitive teeth and a dislike of the dentists mean compromise in the tooth department is not an option.
+I can experiment with deodorants and shampoos, safe in the knowledge that the worst-case scenario is I pong a bit.
+Having sensitive teeth and a dislike of the dentists means a compromise in the tooth department is not an option.

 Whilst lots of ‘eco’ toothpastes are available, almost all use plastic packaging.
 Toms of Maine was one of the few that used aluminium cases which could be recycled.
 However, they too have reverted to plastic recently.
 And in all honesty, the process that makes aluminium isn’t really all that grand.